open-telemetry/opentelemetry-go/website_docs/getting-started.md

 To back up a bit, a trace is a type of telemetry that represents work being done by a service.
 A trace is a record of the connection(s) between participants processing a transaction, often through client/server requests processing and other forms of communication.

-Each part of the work that a service performs is represented in the trace with a span.
+Each part of the work that a service performs is represented in the trace by a span.
 Those spans are not just an unordered collection.
 Like the call stack of our application, those spans are defined with relationships to one another.
+The "root" span is the only span without a parent, it represents how a service request is started.
+All other spans have a parent relationship to another span in the same trace.

-If that last part about span relationships doesn't make to much sense now, don't worry.
+If this last part about span relationships doesn't make to much sense now, don't worry.
 The important thing to take away is each part of your code that does work should to be represented as a span.
 You will have a better understanding of these span relationships after you instrument your code, so let's get started.

 Start by instrumenting the `Run` method.